gear-foundation/academy/docs/21-program-factory/coding.md

 hide_table_of_contents: true
 ---

+In this tutorial, we'll create an Escrow Factory to handle:

-Our Escrow Factory will store the number of created escrow contracts, the mapping from the escrow id to its program address, and also the `CodeId` of the escrow smart contract.
+- The storage of created escrow contracts
+- Mapping from the escrow id to its program address
+- The `CodeId` of the escrow smart contract

+Below is the code implementation:

 ```rust
 #![no_std]